lupinjia/rl_gym_examples/README.md

 # rl_examples

-This repository contains examples of Reinforcement Learning algorithms implemented in Python.
+This repository contains examples of Reinforcement Learning algorithms in openai gymnasium environment, using Python.

-Mention that this is not a framework or library, but rather a collection of examples.
-I'll provide codes showing how to invoke APIs of different RL platforms and incorporate them with RL algorithms.
+I'll try to give as much algorithm implmentations as possible, all in gymnasium environment.

 ## Dependencies